Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Experiments

-\textbf{Datasets:} Office-31\cite{saenko2010adapting} is a widely-used visual domain adaptation dataset, which contains 4,110 images of 31 categories from three distinct domains: Amazon website (A), Webcam (W) and DSLR camera (D).
-Following the settings in \cite{cao2018partial}, we select the same 10 categories in each domain to build new target domain and create 6 transfer scenarios A31$\rightarrow$W10, W31$\rightarrow$A10, W31$\rightarrow$D10, D31$\rightarrow$W10, A31$\rightarrow$D10, and D31$\rightarrow$A10 to evaluate the RTNet.
-Digital dataset includes five domain adaptation benchmarks: Street View House Numbers (SVHN) \cite{Netzer2011Reading}, MNIST \cite{Lecun1998Gradient}, MNIST-M \cite{ganin2016domain}, USPS \cite{Hull2002A} and synthetic digits dataset (SYN) \cite{ganin2016domain}, which consist of ten categories.
-We select 5 categories (digit 0 to digit 4) as target domain in each dataset and construct four partial domain adaptation tasks: SVHN10$\rightarrow$MNIST5, MNIST10$\rightarrow$MNIST-M5, USPS10$\rightarrow$MNIST5 and SYN10$\rightarrow$MNIST5.
+\textbf{Office-31}\cite{saenko2010adapting} is a widely-used visual domain adaptation dataset, which contains 4,110 images of 31 categories from three distinct domains: Amazon website (A), Webcam (W) and DSLR camera (D).
+Following the settings in \cite{cao2018partial}, we select the same 10 categories in each domain to build new target domains and create 6 transfer scenarios as in Table \ref{tab1}.